 Courses dropped within the first 10 days of the semester are excluded from the three-registrations maximum.
 Also excluded from this policy are courses that can be taken multiple times for additional credit, such as fitness-activity courses, private music lessons, and art-studio classes.

-Petitions to register beyond three attempts must be made through the dean over the area of study.
+Petitions to register beyond three attempts must be made through the department chair over the area of study.

 Note: Please refer to the Financial Aid portion of the catalog to review how numerous attempts at a course may affect financial aid eligibility.
 Students receiving VA Education benefits should contact a VA Specialist prior to repeating any coursework.